Tiniky/ExitTheDungeon/Exit the Dungeon/Assets/Notes/devlog.md

-create door wall prefabs - DONE lock the door of the boss room - DONE add boss room door controller that checks for gems - DONE spawn the min amount of monsters <= when party member rescued go through combat rooms and spawn more monsters on combat triggers doors close rework spanwpointhandler into smaller classes - DONE set up spawns on the templates - DONE verify if everything works as in the DemoScene
+create door wall prefabs - DONE lock the door of the boss room - DONE add boss room door controller that checks for gems - DONE spawn the min amount of monsters <= when party member rescued go through combat rooms and spawn more monsters - DONE on combat triggers doors close - DONE rework spanwpointhandler into smaller classes - DONE set up spawns on the templates - DONE verify if everything works as in the DemoScene